 Events like “Swashbuckling 101” and “Walk the plank!” were introduced to set go off randomized reminders before the event itself, which were pretty hard to ignore.

 All along, the developer ensured that only those users who pirated the app were affected and not the paid users.
-And then, in the hearts of hearts the developer also hoped that his anti-measure tactics will bring in more paid users.
+And then, in the hearts of hearts, the developer also hoped that his anti-measure tactics will bring in more paid users.

-There’s no point charging for a game for Android.
-The Freemium is basically the only way to go on Android.
+There’s no point in charging for a game for Android.
+Freemium is basically the only way to go on Android.
 In fact, it’s the only way to make some money and gain some decent exposure for your apps on the Android App Stores.

 As per the data released by both the IDC and App Annie, the Freemium business model is lording over other models.
 It’s all because people still twice before spending on apps outright.
-As per latest stats, at least 83% of all listed apps are employing this business model.
+As per the latest stats, at least 83% of all listed apps are employing this business model.
 This model alone is fetching a whopping 92% of the total revenue generated by all apps.